Shreyo94/Coronavirus-Data/machine-learning.md

 If you are smart enough you can create your own CSV file using the [csv-generator.html](https://github.com/Sukii/Coronavirus-data/blob/master/src/csv-generator.html) + [calculator.js](https://github.com/Sukii/Coronavirus-data/blob/master/src/calculator.js).

-Hope to setup an IO endpoint that you can use for creating your own CSV files.
+Hope to setup an IO endpoint that you can use for creating your own CSV files but it is down-right simple to just download the HTML and JS files and load it up the browser.